danilojezernik/angular-rxjs-faq/angular/en/30-39/README.md

 ## 32. What is Angular Ivy?
 How does it improve the Angular framework?

+### Angular Ivy

+#### What is Angular Ivy?

+Angular Ivy is the new rendering engine for Angular, introduced with Angular 9.
+It replaces the older View Engine with a more modern and efficient approach to rendering Angular applications.
+Ivy brings a host of improvements and features that make Angular applications smaller, faster, and easier to debug.

+#### Key Features and Improvements of Angular Ivy

+1. **Smaller Bundle Sizes**:
+    - Ivy generates smaller bundles by using a more efficient compilation and tree-shaking process.
+It removes unused code more effectively, resulting in smaller JavaScript bundles that improve load times and performance.

+2. **Faster Compilation**:
+    - Ivy's compilation process is faster and more incremental, meaning it can compile only the parts of the application that have changed.
+This reduces build times, especially for large applications.

+3. **Improved Debugging**:
+    - Ivy provides better debugging tools and error messages.
+It translates template errors into more understandable messages, making it easier to identify and fix issues.
+    - With Ivy, you can inspect components and directives in the browser's developer tools, improving the overall developer experience.

+4. **Better Type Checking**:
+    - Ivy offers improved type checking for templates, catching more errors at compile time.
+This leads to more robust applications and reduces runtime errors.

+5. **Lazy Loading**:
+    - Ivy improves lazy loading by reducing the size of lazy-loaded modules and ensuring that only the necessary code is loaded when needed.

+6. **Locality Principle**:
+    - Ivy follows the locality principle, meaning that the compilation process is localized to each component.
+This allows for better tree-shaking and more efficient code generation.

+7. **Dynamic Component Loading**:
+    - Ivy allows for more flexible and dynamic component loading.
+It supports the creation and insertion of components dynamically at runtime without the need for entry components.

+8. **Improved Internationalization**:
+    - Ivy simplifies the process of internationalizing Angular applications, making it easier to support multiple languages and locales.

+### How Ivy Improves the Angular Framework

+#### Performance Improvements

+- **Faster Rendering**: Ivy's new rendering pipeline is more efficient, resulting in faster application startup times and better runtime performance.
+- **Smaller Payloads**: With better tree-shaking and dead code elimination, Ivy reduces the overall payload size of applications, leading to faster load times and improved performance, especially on slower networks.

+#### Development Experience

+- **Enhanced Debugging**: Ivy provides more meaningful error messages and better stack traces, making it easier for developers to debug their applications.
+- **Template Type-Checking**: With Ivy, templates are type-checked more rigorously, helping developers catch errors early in the development process.
+- **Improved Build Times**: Ivy's incremental compilation means that only the parts of the application that have changed are recompiled, leading to faster build times.

+#### Code Quality and Maintainability

+- **Locality Principle**: By compiling each component independently, Ivy makes it easier to reason about individual components and their dependencies.
+This leads to better-structured and more maintainable code.
+- **Cleaner Code**: Ivy's improved code generation results in cleaner and more readable JavaScript output, which can be beneficial for debugging and understanding the compiled code.

+#### Flexibility and Features

+- **Dynamic Component Loading**: Ivy makes it easier to load components dynamically, providing more flexibility for building dynamic and modular applications.
+- **Advanced Features**: Ivy supports advanced features like lazy loading and internationalization more effectively, allowing developers to build more sophisticated applications with less effort.

+### Summary

+Angular Ivy is a significant advancement in the Angular framework, offering numerous benefits that improve the performance, development experience, and maintainability of Angular applications.
+By generating smaller bundle sizes, providing faster compilation, and offering better debugging and type-checking, Ivy enhances the overall efficiency and usability of Angular, making it a more powerful tool for building modern web applications.

 ## 33. How do you test an Angular application?

 ## 34. What are the best practices for structuring an Angular project?